Your page is the most important part of your fundraiser.

 Donation Widget: Do you have a blog or a personal website?
 If so, you can copy and paste this code into your website’s source code to enable people to make donations to your Mightycause page right from your website.

-You can also track your donations in the Donors section.
+You can also track your donations in the Donations section.

 This will tell you who donated how much on what date.
 You don’t need to do anything with this section, but it’s important to know where it is as you’ll want to see who is donating to you as your fundraiser takes off (and if you follow the advice in this article, it will).